 While waiting for more people in our group, we decided to stop in at the terrace bar of Hotel Margherita.
 Stop there for an aperitivo with an exceptional view and service to match.

 We chose Kasai for dinner.
 The place was packed and we did not make a reservation, but they kindly gave us a complimentary glass of prosecco while we waited.
 Don’t mind if I do!
 Their unique menu specials were a welcomed treat to the usual pizzeria fare I’m used to in Naples.
 While rustic and relaxed in ambiance, the service and quality was first class.
 We shared a few starters with artichokes and burrata, and it did not disappoint.
 Neither did the shrimp risotto.

 I would have loved to get a drink at Il Pirata, but they were still painting it and bringing it out of its winter hibernation.

 How to get to Praiano

 Getting to Praiano is similar to how you’d get to Positano from Naples.
 You can get there by private driver for about $100.
 Public transportation is more time consuming, but much less expensive.
-You can take a SITA bus to Sorrento.
-From there you can either take a ferry or a train to downtown Naples.
-Curreri Viaggi bus company runs from Sorrento to the airport (10 euro).
+From Naples, you can either take a ferry or a train to Sorrento.
+Then, hop on the Sita bus.